IgniteUI/help-topics/topics/01_General-and-Getting-Started/09_Manually_Updating_Previous_Versions.md

 -   The latest version of the jQuery UI themes.

-By default, the installer places the new themes in:`%%InstallPath%%\themes.`  If you don’t have this version installed, you need to download the %%ProductName%% installation .zip file available from [here](http://jqueryui.com/download).
+By default, the installer places the new themes in:`%%InstallPath%%\css\themes.`  If you don’t have this version installed, you need to download the %%ProductName%% installation .zip file available from [here](http://jqueryui.com/download).

 -   The latest version of the %%ProductName%% assemblies.